scriby/browser-harness/README.md

 * Ability to take screen shots with phantomjs / slimerjs (possible with others?)
 * Switch out NowJS support for plain Socket.IO for easier Windows support
 * Better support detecting javascript errors in the browser
-* Build in support for other event types like right click, mouse down, mouse up, etc.
+* Build in support for other event types like right click, mouse down, mouse up, keys, etc.
+* More robust error handling
 * See what can be done to make it easier to interact with file upload controls
 * Documentation